Danielaca18/pico-ws2812-lib/README.md

 # Pico WS2812 Library

-A lightweight library for the Raspberry Pi Pico C SDK to control WS2812 LEDs.
+A lightweight C library for the Raspberry Pi Pico to control WS2812 LEDs.

 ## ✨ Features
 - Simple interface to control WS2812 LEDs.